The 2021 Lexus UX Hybrid Has Problems, but Its MPG Will Shock You

 A 2.0-liter inline-four engine propels the UX 250h’s 18-inch alloy wheels.
 The I-4, coupled with electric motors and a continuously variable transmission, produces 181 hp and can hit 60 mph in 8.1 seconds.
-And according to U.S. News, the AWD-only UX 250h boasts a spectacular fuel economy of 43 /41 mpg city/highway.
+The AWD-only UX 250h boasts a spectacular fuel economy of 43/41 mpg city/highway.

 The Lexus UX 250h’s interior looks impressive.
 It seats five comfortably on synthetic leather upholstery.
 Higher trim levels treat you to heated and ventilated seats.
 You’ll find 22 cubic feet of cargo space behind the second row.
 A 7.0-inch infotainment display comes standard, as do a six-speaker stereo, voice command, a Wi-Fi hotspot, and four USB ports.
-Dual-zone climate control is there, too, along with a host of safety features.
+Dual-zone climate control and a host of safety features are also there.
 They include automated emergency braking, lane-keeping assistance, and blind-spot monitoring.

 Plus, the UX 250h earned a 5-star rating from the National Highway Traffic Safety Administration.
 The Insurance Institute for Highway Safety (IIHS) named the 250h a Top Safety Pick, but only the models with optional triple-beam headlights with auto-leveling.
 The IIHS also gave the 250h the highest rating of G+ for its child safety anchors’ ease of use.